Green anaconda: Historical records

-Current estimates of maximal size
+Estimates of maximal size

 Size presents challenges to attain breeding condition in larger female anacondas.
 While larger sizes provide the benefit of a larger number of offspring per clutch, the breeding frequency of the individuals reduces with size, indicating that a point exists at which the advantage of a larger clutch size is negated by the female no longer being able to breed.
 For the anaconda, this limit was estimated at 6.7 m in total length.
 This is consistent with the results of a revision of the size at maturity and maximum size of several snakes from North America, which found that the maximum size is between 1.5 and 2.5 times the size at maturity.

 The minimum size of breeding anacondas in a survey of 780 individuals was 2.1 m in snout–vent length, indicating that maximum size attained by anacondas following this pattern would be 5.3 m in snout–vent length.
 However, most anacondas are captured from the llanos, which is more accessible to humans and has smaller prey available, while the rainforest, which is much less explored and has more plentiful large prey, may be home to larger snakes.